 Thus, it appears that the Old Testament does allow for the possibility that makeup was not condemned, but actually endorsed by a servant of God (Job).

 21st Century Females

-Since HWA died, young women have begun (in great numbers) to have tattoos on various parts of their bodies (which is in direct violation of Leviticus 19:28), have multiple body piercings, sometimes wear sheer clothing, low-cut blouses, and often to wear low-cut 'hip-hugger' and other similar-styled clothing.
+Since HWA died, young women have begun (in great numbers) to have tattoos on various parts of their bodies (which is in direct violation of Leviticus 19:28; see also Tattoos: History and Biblical Teachings), have multiple body piercings, sometimes wear sheer clothing, low-cut blouses, pants with major portions cut out to expose skin, and often to wear low-cut 'hip-hugger' and other similar-styled clothing (see also Pornography: A scourge on society).
 In modern Western cultures, those behaviors are considered to be something that respectable women try to avoid; non-garish use of makeup is simply not considered to be in that category.

 But some of the sect of the Pharisees who believed rose up, saying, 'It is necessary to circumcise them, and to command them to keep the law of Moses.'
 Now the apostles and elders came together to consider this matter...Therefore I judge that we should not trouble those from among the Gentiles who are turning to God, But that we write to them to abstain from things polluted by idols, from sexual immorality, from things strangled, and from blood (vss.
 5-6,19-20).

 Remember that we all wish that teenage COG females will be turning to God (as well as those females called from outside the COGs).
 What was the result of this decision among the elders of the Church?